NidhiSalian/Neurobiologically-Plausible-Behavioral-Prediction/README.md

 ( Linux Users- common issues with OpenCV resolved [here](https://github.com/conda-forge/opencv-feedstock/issues/43) and [here](https://github.com/ContinuumIO/anaconda-issues/issues/9601))

 If you want to train your own model, you'll need a GPU.
-You need a massive processing capacity necessary to learn a huge number of paramters(138,392,736 - last I checked) in the hidden dimensions of the LSTM units.
+You need a massive processing capacity to learn the huge number of parameters(138,392,736 - last I checked) in the hidden dimensions of the LSTM units.

 ## Acknowledgements